Estheroy/ml-wikis/wikis/heuristic-search/what-is-greedy-best-first-search.md

 Because f(n) = h(n) our algorithm will at every stage choose to explore the node that we know is closest to our goal.

 Let’s assume cities on the map as nodes and path between cities as edges.
-If you Start exploring at node A, we have node O, S and C reachable now.
+If you start exploring at node A, we have node O, S and C reachable now.

 <img src="/assets/image01.jpg" width="520" height="230" />